credwood/SportsBot/README.md

     ```sh
     import colab_env
      ```
 Importing the module will set everything up; it create vars.env if it doesn't already exist and if it does, it will load your environment variables.
-If your drive isn't alreay mounted, it will walk you through authenticating your colab session, and your account's google drive should be mounted.
+If your drive isn't alreay mounted, it will walk you through authenticating your colab session, after which your account's google drive should be mounted.

-3. To add or change the keys run:
+3. To add or change the keys, run:
     ```sh
     colab_env.envvar_handler.add_env("KEY", "value", overwrite=True)
     ```